apollographql/apollo-kotlin/CONTRIBUTING.md

 ## API compatibility

-Apollo Android observes [semantic versioning](https://semver.org/).
+Apollo Kotlin observes [semantic versioning](https://semver.org/).
 Between major releases, breaking changes are not allowed and any public API change will fail the build.

 If that happens, you will need to run `./gradlew apiDump` and check for any incompatible changes before commiting these